o1-labs/eslint-plugin-o1js/README.md

-# eslint-plugin-snarkyjs
+# eslint-plugin-o1js

-SnarkyJS rules for ESLint to detect bugs and invalid patterns in your Smart Contract code.
+o1js rules for ESLint to detect bugs and invalid patterns in your Smart Contract code.

 # Rules